-If you make a profit on the sale of rental property, you must report this profit on your tax return as capital gain (This link will open a new window).
+If you make a profit on the sale of rental property, you must report this profit on your tax return as capital gain.

 If you decide to rent out the residence you own and live in, you are deemed to have disposed of it at fair market value and to have reacquired it immediately at the same price.